The 15 Best Westerns of the 21st Century

 1. No Country for Old Men (2007)

-Joel and Ethan Coen’s masterpiece has undoubtedly been the best western of this century.
+Joel and Ethan Coen’s masterpiece is undoubtedly the best western of this century.
 Set in 1980, it explores the lives of an army veteran (Josh Brolin) who chances upon a fortune, a hitman (Javier Bardem) who goes after him, and a police sheriff (Tommy Lee Jones) who investigates the matter.

 Also, Read: No Country For Old Men: A Study of Human Duality